Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/SimDiasca-troubleshooting-english.rst

 :raw-latex:`\includegraphics[scale=0.6]{xkcd-misconceptions.png}`

-Here is the list of most common misconceptions we spotted:
+Here is the list of most common misconceptions that we spotted:

 **Traces are part of simulation results**